The Cat Vaccine Hoax

 There is much evidence that repeated vaccines do cause reactions–sometimes soon after, weeks, months, even years later- and that they do weaken the immune system.
 The compromised immune system is then much more susceptible to other illness and diseases.
 And some cats even develop the very disease for which they were just vaccinated.
 In the feline 4-in-1 FVRCP, the vaccine does not provide immunity to rhinotracheitis and calicivirus (the R and C in FVRCP).
 The vaccine does supposedly assist in the severity of the symptoms should a cat become infected (but I can argue that, see next paragraph).
 The vaccine does reportedly provide immunity to Panleukopenia (or feline distemper).

 It Happened to My Harmony

 She was vaccinated as a young cat by a cat rescue group as part of the protocol, along with spaying.
 Six months later, she contracted herpes from a tiny foster kitten, who strangely enough came down with only a very mild cold and quickly recovered.
 The herpes virus went into her eyes, and one eye developed an ulcer which required sewing her eyelid up over the eye so it could heal.
-So much for the vaccination.
+She was left with a slight clouding on the cornea.
+So much for the vaccination reducing the symptoms and her reaction.
 Fortunately, homeopathic remedies helped her heal quickly, much to the surprise of the veterinarian.